National Teachers Hall of Fame: Wall of Fame

-The National Teachers Hall of Fame maintains a "Wall of Fame" in their museum which allows individuals, by way of donation to the museum, to honor a teacher with a personalized brick on the wall.
+The National Teachers Hall of Fame maintains a "Wall of Fame" in their museum which allows individuals and organizations, by way of donation to the museum, to honor a teacher with a personalized brick on the wall.
 Additionally, teachers are presented with a certificate and an online entry in the Wall of Fame database.

 National Memorial to Fallen Educators

-On June 13, 2013, the NTHF executive director Carol Strickland, along with former ESU President Michael Shonrock, Bill Maness, representing U.S. Sen. Jerry Moran, and former mayor Rob Gilligan, broke ground by the one-room school house located on the Emporia State campus to build a memorial for the educators who have fallen in the "line of duty".
+On June 13, 2013, then-NTHF executive director Carol Strickland, along with former ESU President Michael Shonrock, Bill Maness, representing U.S. Senator Jerry Moran, and former mayor Rob Gilligan, broke ground by the one-room school house located on the Emporia State campus to build a memorial for the educators who have fallen in the "line of duty".
 The Sandy Hook Elementary School shooting was the main inspiration for the memorial.
 On June 6, 2014, the granite memorial markers were placed along with granite benches.
 The official dedication was on June 12, 2014.

 On September 21, 2015, United States Senator Jerry Moran of Kansas introduced a bill to the United States Congress to designate the memorial as the National Memorial to Fallen Educators.
-The bill was signed into law April 30, 2018 and does not provide federal funds.
+The bill was signed into law April 30, 2018, and does not provide federal funds.

-One in a Million – Educators Who Make a Difference initiative

-This is a nationwide campaign sponsored by the NTHF which encourages people to honor a favorite educator or one who has made a difference in their life.
-For a minimum donation of one dollar, and submit their nomination.
-In turn, the Hall of Fame will preserve the educator's name and information on a webpage as well as in the National Teachers Hall of Fame Museum.
-The goal of this campaign is to raise awareness of the Hall of Fame and of the importance of the education profession.